 - Make sure you’re moisturizing every day leading up to your shoot!

 - STAY HYDRATED!
-I mean, you should be staying hydrated.
+I mean, you should always be staying hydrated.
 But especially now so that your skin has a nice glow to it!

 - Remove any tags from your outfits, even the sewed on/attached ones.